EshaanAgg/web/src/content/blog/placements/resources.md

 [GFG](https://www.geeksforgeeks.org/) is probably the only resource you need for these MCQs.
 It is very common for the companies to directly pick questions from here, and the explanations are also very good.

-Here are also some [conscise notes](../../../blog/placements/OOPS.pdf) that I started maintainging as I solved these MCQs, as well as from the questions I saw in my online assements and that of my seniors.
+Here are also some [conscise notes about OOPS](../../../blog/placements/OOPS.pdf) that I started maintainging as I solved these MCQs, as well as from the questions I saw in my online assements and that of my seniors.
 I have no plans of updating them, and they probably won't make any sense if you haven't studied the topic first.
 But if you have, they might be a good refresher and help you in remembering some important or lesser known points, and getting those 'tricky' questions right.

+Database Management, SQL, and Operating Systems are a much do if you are from a circuital branch.
+The questions that are asked are usually basic and standard for the most part, but you need to be aware about them and have a good understanding of the concepts.
+As usual, MCQS from GFG to test your mettle and YouTube videos of any online educator that you like would be a good start.

+Computer networks in also usually included in CS concepts, but I decided to skip them in the interest of time.
+A very few companies ask questions from this topic (like `Cisco`) and for very specific roles (like Network Engineer).
+You might want to read about them if you are interested in such roles.
+Many of my friends who just covered some basics topics like TCP/IP, OSI model, and HTTPS, were able to answer "most" of the netwroking questions in the OAs as well as the interviews.

 ## CPP Topics